kumarabhirup/personal-website/packages/web/writings/my-first-post.md

 Also, it didn't have a blog.
 I tried adding it there, but it was a failed attempt.

-I faced wierd bugs like background image not loading and stuff.
+I faced weird bugs like background image not loading and stuff.

 > **Confession:** The previous website's code was created using mbrise page builder.
 I just took the code and React-ified it.
 And so, fixing stuff was hard.
 I didn't even know jQuery.